CITE Framework

 • promote joyful, meaningful learning

-• Support learner agency to tinker with, modify and create tools
+• Supporting learner agency to tinker with, modify and create tools

 Computing and Digital Practices